marcusbotacin/marcusbotacin.github.io/_pages/research.md

 # Prospective Students

 * I have funded positions for Ph.D. students.
-You don't need to email me in advance.
+You don't need to email me in advance (although you can).
 You can apply directly via the university website.
 I may/will invite students who mention me in their applications and/or any other students who have a security background for an interview in the appropriate time.

 * I recommend you to email me if you are a special case, like a self-funded Ph.D. student and/or Post-Doc candidate.

+* Stay tuned to the admission deadlines at the [university website](https://engineering.tamu.edu/cse/admissions-and-aid/graduate-admissions.html).
+I cannot admit you in other dates.

 * Master students must be enrolled in the program before electing me as dissertation supervisor.
 If you are already a master student, reach me out for scheduling an interview.
 If you are a prospective student, enroll in the master program first.
 Notice that master students are usually self-funded, even though I may pay complementary research hours for students writing their dissertations with me, depending upon our agreement.